Your shopping cart is empty!

 Hunting fish requires the use of specific equipment to reduce fishing failure.
-When it comes to getting in the water to catch steelhead, it is advantageous to you if you have the right tackle.
+When it comes to getting in the water to catch steelhead, it is advantageous to you if you have the right fly fishing tackle.
 What do we mean by proper tackle?
 It's simply having a good balance between the fly rod and the fly reel, and having a quality fly line.
 More still, you need to have attractive flies when fishing steelhead waters.

 The fly rod

 The weight and length of your fly rod are important aspects because they need to work perfectly and at the same time feel right for you.
 If you have done fly fishing before, not necessarily for steelhead, you should be able to feel when you have the right fly rod.
 You don't want a rod that is too long nor do you want that is too short; you also don't want it too light or too heavy.
 You only want a rod that you can cast and fish successfully for about 6 hours a day without getting overly tired.
 The power of your destination trip to catching steelhead lies on your ability to get the right rod.

 Typically, fishing steelhead will require a 9 to 10 feet long rod.
 And because steelheads have a tendency to fight hard, the rod should be capable of absorbing sudden shock that results when the steelhead is taking the bait.
 This feature will allow you to wrestle the fish in a better way.

 Pertaining to weight, you need a rod that is light enough, one that you will find comfort with when doing the casting.
 Many anglers prefer a weight of #7/8 on a wide range of fishing conditions.
 Rods heavier than this are nice when catching steelhead in large water bodies with strong winds.
 This is the time that you will find it important to consider the quality of the rod.
 You can't afford to lose that trophy steelhead because you went for a poorly made rod.